Rsantct/pe.audio.sys/pe.audio.sys/doc/01_Install_firewire_audio_interface.md

 **You'll need to make your own script** by monitorig dBus messages in a terminal while playing with the ffado-mixer GUI, please refer to:

 **http://subversion.ffado.org/wiki/ffadoMixerGuides**

+(i) `ffado-dbus-server` has to be running as a background process, `start.py` will do it, but at this moment you'll need to run it in a dedicated terminal.

 <a href="url"><img src="https://github.com/Rsantct/pe.audio.sys/blob/master/pe.audio.sys/doc/images/ffado-mixer.png" align="center" width="480" ></a>